kalpit10/DP/README.md

 2. Write the changing parameters
 3. Copy the recurrence.

-Note:- If in the question it is mentioned that you can take in finite supply/ multiple use of that thing.
+Note:- If in the question it is mentioned that you can take infinite supply/ multiple use of that thing.
 When you consider take option always stand at the same index, dont do (ind - 1) for that.